HDMI: Relationship with MHL

 The fourth version, superMHL, increased bandwidth by operating over multiple TMDS differential pairs (up to a total of six) allowing a maximum of 36 Gbit/s.
 The six lanes are supported over a reversible 32-pin superMHL connector, while four lanes are supported over USB-C Alternate Mode (only a single lane is supported over micro-USB/HDMI).
 Display Stream Compression (DSC) is used to allow up to 8K Ultra HD (7680 × 4320) 120 Hz HDR video, and to support Ultra HD 60 Hz video over a single lane.

+HDMI Forum

+On October 25, 2011, the HDMI Forum was established by the HDMI founders to create an open, nonprofit industry consortium so that interested companies can participate in the development of the HDMI specification.

+All members of the HDMI Forum have equal voting rights, may participate in the Technical Working Group, and if elected can be on the Board of Directors.
+There is no limit to the number of companies allowed in the HDMI Forum though companies must pay an annual fee of US$12,500 with an additional annual fee of $5,000 for those companies that serve on the Board of Directors.
+The Board of Directors is made up of 12 companies who are elected every two years by a general vote of HDMI Forum members.

+All future developments of the HDMI specification take place in the HDMI Forum and are built upon the HDMI 1.4b specification.